BaronKhan/VoiceRecognitionRPG/system-design.md

 - Did you mean?
 If so, then create synonym mapping
 - either action, target or context ambiguous
 - Note: only update if user says same ambiguous phrase twice
+- Have list of suggestions and go through them
+- "show my troll", "obliterate the troll" are ambiguous
+- "grab the utensil"

 Performance Issues